Worship and Tribute: Critical reception

 Allmusic's William Ruhlmann gave Worship and Tribute a positive review, noting "Cosmopolitan Bloodloss" an AMG Track Pick.
 He described Glassjaw as "more interesting than their metal peers" and reflected "Glassjaw can pound it out like the best of them, but the fun comes in never knowing what variation the band will throw in next."
 Billboard called the album "innovative."
-Pitchfork referred to the album as a "genre-defining work."
+Pitchfork referred to Worship and Tribute as a "genre-defining work."

-NME declared Worship and Tribute to be "the greatest ‘underground breakthrough’ album since Deftones."
+NME declared Worship and Tribute to be "the greatest 'underground breakthrough' album since Deftones."
 The Long Island Press called it "the album that helped rethink, reshape, and expand the boundaries of the genre".
-Mehan Jayasuriya of PopMatters noted "Worship and Tribute addressed many of these lyrical flaws [of Glassjaw's debut album] and introduced a wider palette of sounds to the band’s arsenal; in so doing, however, it lost sight of much of the momentum and focus that made the band notable in the first place."
+Mehan Jayasuriya of PopMatters noted "Worship and Tribute addressed many of these lyrical flaws [of Glassjaw's debut album] and introduced a wider palette of sounds to the band's arsenal; in so doing, however, it lost sight of much of the momentum and focus that made the band notable in the first place."
 Adrien Begrand, also of PopMatters, gave an in-depth review where he acknowledged the band's talent in select songs but also stressed the poor quality of Worship and Tribute as a whole: "They've shown they're a smart band, both musically and lyrically, but on Worship and Tribute, listeners are stuck with 40 percent inspiration, 60 percent filler."
-Kludge included it on their list of best albums of 2002.

-The January 2008 issue of Alternative Press (AP #234) included Worship and Tribute on its "10 Essential Albums We’re Waiting For Follow Ups to."
+The January 2008 issue of Alternative Press (AP #234) included Worship and Tribute on its "10 Essential Albums We're Waiting For Follow Ups to."
 The issue also hyped the oncoming Head Automatica album.
-NME listed the album as one of "20 Emo Albums That Have Resolutely Stood The Test Of Time".
-Sputnikmusic listed the album at No. 15 in their list of the Top 100 Albums of the 2000s.
-Paste listed the album at No. 7 in their list of the 25 Greatest Punk Albums of the 2000s.
 Alternative Press ranked "Ape Dos Mil" at number 60 on their list of the best 100 singles from the 2000s.